-- 51.(1) In any legal proceedings a document purporting to be certified by such authority or person as may be designated for the purpose by regulations made by the Minister as being, or being a true copy of, or of part of, a document issued or record kept in pursuance of Air Navigation Regulations by, or by the Minister in charge of, a Government department, by an official of a Government department specified for the purpose in Air Navigation Regulations or by the Director of Civil Aviation shall be evidence of the matters appearing from the document. - (2) In any legal proceedings any record made by any such authority or person as may be designated for the purposes of this subsection by regulations made by the Minister, or by a person acting under the control of such an authority or person, being a record purporting to show- - (a) the position of an aircraft at any material time; or - (b) the terms or content of any message or signal transmitted to any aircraft, either alone or in common with other aircraft, or received from any aircraft, by the first-mentioned authority or person, or by a person acting under the control of that authority or person, shall, if produced from the custody of that authority or person, be evidence of the matters appearing from the record.
+51.(1) In any legal proceedings a document purporting to be certified by such authority or person as may be designated for the purpose by regulations made by the Minister as being, or being a true copy of, or of part of, a document issued or record kept in pursuance of Air Navigation Regulations by, or by the Minister in charge of, a Government department, by an official of a Government department specified for the purpose in Air Navigation Regulations Regulations or by the Director of Civil Aviation shall be evidence of the matters appearing from the document.

+(2) In any legal proceedings any record made by any such authority or person as may be designated for the purposes of this subsection by regulations made by the Minister, or by a person acting under the control of such an authority or person, being a record purporting to show- shall, if produced from the custody of that authority or person, be evidence of the matters appearing from the record.